 With all these serum concentration values being thrown around, one cannot help but wonder - how does this adrenal catecholamine secretion compare to the dose of noradrenaline usually administered to septic patients?
 Turns out, rather favourably.
 In a study by Qualha et al (2014), the investigators gave a decent dose of noradrenaline (0.50 mcg/kg/min) to septic children and measured the serum levels for purposes of calculating clearance.
 Serum noradrenaline increased from a baseline value of 0.54 ng/ml up to 3.75 ng/ml on average, i.e. achieving roughly the same concentration as the septic patients from Benedict et al (1978) were generating on their own.
 The reader is reminded that the patients from Benedict et al were rather unremarkable haemodynamically, i.e. in order to be enrolled into that study they had to have been admitted to ICU for monitoring but never required noradrenaline.
 In other words, in septic shock, your adrenal glands can produce enough noradrenaline to match a drug infusion pump going at 35ml/hr, for a standard 6mg/100ml prescription.

 There will probably be no better time to discuss this system, as it does not appear in the CICM syllabus anywhere else, and there will probably be no point of mentioning it in the endocrine or fluid sections.
+It does however appear in the CICM First part exam, as Question 5 from the second paper of 2021, which was failed by 76% of the candidates.
 Thus, the bulk of this chapter will be dedicated to this system of "humoral regulation of blood volume and flow".
-Most people will have a sound grasp of it already, as it tends to be emphasised by medical school curricula.
+Most people will have a sound grasp of it already, as it tends to be well emphasised by medical school curricula.
 For the same reason, you could find a satisfactory explanation of this subject by grabbing literally any physiology textbook.
 Or, if for some reason you didn't want to do that, you could look at Fyhrquist & Saijonmaa (2008), or Atlas (2007) who approaches the topic from the viewpoint of pharmacological targets.
 And though it might seem pointless to add another redundant review where there is already no shortage of peer-reviewed resources, one should be reminded that "pointless and redundant" are the words of our house.

 Anyway.
 To go through the familiar steps of the RAAS enzymatic signalling cascade: